 Funding for the Phase 1 Initiative of the Consortium was made possible by sources of C3 and League funding, as well as generous support from:

-• CareQuest Institute for Oral Health (formerly DentaQuest Partnership for Oral Health Advancement)
+- CareQuest Institute for Oral Health

-• Harvard Pilgrim Health Care Foundation
+- Harvard Pilgrim Health Care Foundation

-• Landry Family Foundation
+- Landry Family Foundation

-• MA Executive Office of Human Services
+- Massachusetts Executive Office of Health and Human Services